-The timestamp returned by the TSA is digitally signed by the TSA so that it can be independently authenticated and trusted; it is also linked to the original signed document so it cannot be used with some other document.
+The timestamp returned by the TSA is digitally signed by the TSA so that it can be independently authenticated and trusted.
+It is also linked to the original signed document so it cannot be used with any other document.
 The embedded timestamp provides independent proof of the time of signing.

 OCSP is the preferred method for this process as it is only a few KB in size and does not bloat the signature.
 The signer’s digital signature application also embeds this certificate status information inside the signature for future verification by anyone.

-Anyone can check such signatures without having to contact any online trusted authority.
-They can see what time the signature was applied and also what the certificate status of the signer was at the time of signing.
-So it does not matter if later the certificate is revoked or naturally expires, the original digital signature still holds since its status is verified according to the time of signing.
+Anyone can check such signatures without having to contact an online trusted authority.
+They can see what time the signature was applied and also what the signer's certificate status was at the time of signing.
+It does not matter if the certificate is later revoked or naturally expires.
+The original digital signature still holds since its status was verified at the time of signing.

 Ascertia uses such long-term signatures on its PDF datasheets and solution sheets.
-Anyone with the widely distributed Adobe Reader product can view the PDF and also see the signature (and embedded timestamp and certificate status information).
+Anyone with the widely distributed Adobe Reader product can view the PDF and see the signature (and embedded timestamp and certificate status information).

 Long-term signature formats

 There are many standard specifications and profiles for long-term signatures.
 Ascertia is a world leader in supporting all popular signature formats within its server, desktop and applet products, including:

 Enhancing basic signatures to long-term signatures

 It is possible that the signer creates only a basic signature, e.g. because the signer is offline.
-In such cases a central verifying application can enhance and convert the basic signature into a long-term signature by embedding the timestamp and certificate status information into the signature.
+In such cases, a central verifying application can enhance and convert the basic signature into a long-term signature by embedding the timestamp and certificate status information into the signature.